Trail & Zombies

 Appalachian Trail – October 13, 2013

 The next day, I was dropped off after lunch where I had left Rt.
 17 the day before.
-The day was bright and dry, as all days had been for the past month, and I started the hike climbing “Agony Grind.”
-It was a rocky little climb up from the road, but it really is all about perspective, and after Maine and New Hampshire, it was a small bump.
+The day was bright and dry, as all days had been for the past month.
+I started the hike climbing “Agony Grind,” a rocky little climb up from the road.
+It really is all about perspective though, and after Maine and New Hampshire, it was a small bump.

 Originally, I had planned on going into Greenwood Lake, NY and had made reservations at a motel in town.
-With the night off with friends, I was able to resupply and wanted to bypass the town stop.
+With the night off with friends though, I was able to resupply and wanted to bypass the town.
 Unfortunately, they had a seven day cancellation policy, so I was going in for the evening rather than pay for nothing.
 At least that is my excuse for another town stop on the same day I left a town stop, and I’m sticking to it!

 I passed numerous section hikers out for the holiday weekend.
 This was definitely a popular section of trail this close to the city.
-There was certainly no chance of getting lonely on this section of trail.
-I don’t think I have yet to hike a day in New York without seeing people at some point.
+There was no chance of getting lonely on this section of trail, and I don’t think I had yet to hike a day in New York without seeing people at some point.

 Once at the road, the motel owner picked me up.
 The highlight of the evening was getting to watch the season premiere of “The Walking Dead.”
 My toe/foot could have played an extra role a few weeks ago.
-This may have also been one of the pulls to town for the evening, but that is very anti back to nature, and I’m not going to admit that watching a zombie show on network television trumped sleeping in a tent on the rocky ground.
+This may have also been one of the pulls to town for the evening, but I’m not going to admit that watching a zombie show on network television trumped sleeping in a tent curled up in my Down cocoon.